Courts of Justice Act

 (7) At a hearing to which paragraph 3 of subsection (2) does not apply, if a party acting in person makes submissions in French or a witness gives oral evidence in French, the court shall provide interpretation of the submissions or evidence into English.

 (8) A corporation, partnership or sole proprietorship may exercise the rights conferred by this section in the same way as a natural person, unless the court orders otherwise.

 Ontario Regulation 53/01 provides more direction regarding bilingual proceedings in Ontario courts, including the methods for requesting a bilingual proceeding and timelines for making the request.
 This regulation applies to civil, family, small claims, and provincial offences proceedings in Ontario courts.

 How is this Regulation useful?

-The Ontario Regulation 53/01 applies to bilingual proceedings.
-This regulation provides 4 methods to select a bilingual proceeding:
+Ontario Regulation 53/01 applies to bilingual proceedings.
+This regulation provides four methods to request a bilingual proceeding:

 What are the areas designated in accordance with the Courts of Justice Act?

 Twenty-three areas are designated in accordance with the Courts of Justice Act.
 In these areas, parties can have a civil trial with a bilingual jury, and file documents in French with or without the consent of the other parties.